 You can display the search form in the navigation menu and configure it according to your requirements.
 This includes configuring the number of posts to display in search results and highlighting search terms on the search results page.
 It also offers fuzzy matching, which is useful when an exact match is not found for a phrase or sentence.
 Your customers can search posts that include the whole search term or search words that begin or end with the search term.

-These are among the several ways in which Ivory Search transforms the WordPress search experience.
-It offers support for up to 25 sites, and comes with a 30-day double money-back guarantee.
+These are among the several ways in which Ivory Search transforms the WordPress search result page experience.
+It offers support for up to 25 sites and comes with a 30-day double money-back guarantee.

 This plugin is yet another to consider for faster, more accurate searches on your WordPress website.
 Like other plugins to create WordPress custom search results pages, Relevanssi offers functionality such as: